 Like ones in Romans.
 And to get specific, Romans 6, 7, and 8.
 Yes, the very same passage that ostensibly declares Defeatist Christianity.
 Taken in its beautiful context, the second half of Romans 7 fits into a very different picture than the one many Christians seem to want to see: a picture of a Christian life lived in victory.

 My own take on Romans 7?
-I agree with a wise man (who happens to be my pastor) who said, “Paul is here describing the life of anyone trying to live a life pleasing to God by his own [fleshly] efforts.”
+I agree with someone who said, “Paul is here describing the life of anyone trying to live a life pleasing to God by his own [fleshly] efforts.”
 Bingo.
 That’s a hard, hard life.
 Very opposed to a life lived in the power of the Spirit, which is described in both the previous chapter of Romans and the next.

 Why—when the bulk of Scriptures about the Christian life proclaim victory, and only a very small portion seems to describe a Christian life of constant failure (only 17 verses, to be exact)—why do these few verses almost invariably trump all the other dozens of fantastic declarations?